On the Condition Number Dependency in Bilevel Optimization: Conclusion and Future Work

-Definitely, closing the gaps between our lower and upper bounds is an important future work and may require new techniques.
+We have demonstrated that our lower bounds for NC-SC and C-SC problems are nearly optimal.
+However, it is open to leverage non-quadratic functions to establish tighter lower bounds.
 It would also be interesting to study other setups, such as mean-squared smooth problems \citep{khanduri2021near,yang2021provably, dagreou2022framework,yang2023achieving,chu2024spaba}, structured NC-NC problems \citep{kwon2024penalty,chen2024finding,jiang2025beyond}, and zeroth-order bilevel optimization \citep{aghasi2025fully,aghasi2025optimal} in the future.